Nursing Student Handbook

-- Students must also understand that changes to this policy may be necessary to provide the best clinical experiences for all students involved and that the NYIT Nursing Department and the Chairperson reserve the right to make these changes as deemed necessary.
+- Students must also understand that changes to this policy may be necessary to provide the best clinical experiences for all students involved and that the DON and the chairperson reserve the right to make these changes as deemed necessary.

 - This clinical placement policy is applicable to ALL nursing students regardless of their admission date into the nursing program.

 - Clinical hours may vary according to clinical site availability and may include any day of the week, including weekends or evenings.